graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: It is common for {resolver} to be asynchronous due to relying on reading an underlying database or networked service to produce a value.
 This necessitates the rest of a GraphQL executor to handle an asynchronous execution flow.
-In addition, an implementation for collections may leverage asynchronous iterators or asynchronous generators provided by many programming languages.
+In addition, for fields that have a return type that is a List type, each value in a collection of values returned by {resolver} may be retrieved asynchronously.

 ### Value Completion